GEMScienceTools/CatalogueTool-Lite/README.md

                 'MagType': 'Ms'},],
  'Log': 'MERGED(EMEC Africa:1234);PREID(1111);'}
 ~~~
 *Location* and *Magnitude* are also list of dictionaries.
-Each elements of the list represents a separate solution from a particular agency. *Log* is a container for processing information (explained later), although it could be used to store any arbitrary text data.
+Each elements of the list represents a separate solution from a particular agency. *Log* is jut a container for processing information (explained later), although it could be used to store any arbitrary text data.
-In the example above, the event contains two independent magnitude solutions, but only one location solution.
+In the example above, the event 02000 contains two independent magnitude solutions, but only one location solution.
 ### 1.2 - Methods